MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/recipientnotfound-ndr.md

 search.appverid: MET150
 ms.date: 3/31/2022
 ---
-# (550 5.1.10 RESOLVER.ADR.RecipientNotFound) NDR error when an Office 365 user tries to send mail to on-premises users in a hybrid deployment
+# (550 5.1.10 RESOLVER.ADR.RecipientNotFound) NDR error when a Microsoft 365 user tries to send mail to on-premises users in a hybrid deployment

 _Original KB number:_&nbsp;3197393